txdv/basho_docs/source/languages/en/riak/dev/advanced/search.md

 ## Coverage

-Yokozuna uses _doc-based partitioning_.
+Riak Search uses _doc-based partitioning_.
 This means that all index entries for a given Riak Object are co-located on the same physical machine.
 To query the entire index all partitions must be contacted.
 Adjacent partitions keep replicas of the same object.